Learn About LIHEAP in North Carolina

 - Copies of recent energy bills

-How much does LIHEAP pay in North Carolina?
+How much could LIHEAP pay in North Carolina?

 Energy assistance in North Carolina is offered through a one-time benefit payment.
 The amount of this payment depends on energy costs, income, fuel type and household size.
 Applicants do not receive these benefits directly; the state pays the utility provider directly for the fuel supply.
 After a candidate applies for the program and receives an approval notice, he or she will be notified of the exact benefit amount.